rafael-frs-a/oauth-profile/frontend/README.md

 - TypeScript: for type-safety;
 - Tailwind CSS: for styling;
 - Next-translate: to support multiple languages;
-- Next-themes: used with Tailwind to support dark mode (very important feature!);
+- Next-themes: used with Tailwind to support dark mode (very important feature);
 - Nookies: for cookies management;
 - SWR: for helping with data fetching/revalidation and acting as a React Context API to share states across the application;
 - Axios: for HTTP requests;